Flying in Thunderstorms (What to Do & What Not to Do)

 Do planes get struck by lightning?

-We all want to know what our odds are of being struck with lightning while in the air.
+Yes, commercial planes are designed to withstand lightning strikes.
 For commercial jets, the FAA has estimated a likelihood of one lightning strike per 1,000 flight hours, or an average of once a year.
 In theory, your odds of a lightning strike is lower in a small aircraft, although there are fewer hard numbers to back this up.

 What are the effects of lighting strikes?